MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/monitor-rms-connector.md

 This event is logged when an account tries to connect to the RMS connector but fails.
 The most typical reason for this is because the account that makes the connection is not in the downloaded list of authorized accounts that the RMS connector downloads from Azure RMS.
 For example, the latest list is not yet downloaded (this happens every 15 minutes) or the account is missing from the list.

-Another reason can be if you installed the RMS connector on the same server that is configured to use the connector .
+Another reason can be if you installed the RMS connector on the same server that is configured to use the connector.
 For example, you install the RMS connector on a server that runs Exchange Server and you authorize an Exchange account to use the connector.
 This configuration is not supported because  the RMS connector cannot correctly identify the account when it attempts to connect.

 The event message contains information about the account and computer trying to connect to the RMS connector:

 - If the account trying to connect to the RMS connector is a valid account, use the RMS connector administrator tool to add the account to the list of authorized accounts.
-For more Informational about which accounts must be authorized, see [Add a server to the list of allowed servers](install-configure-rms-connector# add-a-server-to-the-list-of-allowed-servers).
+For more information about which accounts must be authorized, see [Add a server to the list of allowed servers](install-configure-rms-connector# add-a-server-to-the-list-of-allowed-servers).

 - If the account trying to connect to the RMS connector is from the same computer as the RMS connector server, install the connector on a separate server.
 For more information about the perquisites for the connector, see [Prerequisites for the RMS connector]( deploy-rms-connector#prerequisites-for-the-rms-connector).